Freezanator/Some-Beginning/README.md

 [![MIT License][license-shield]][license-url]
 -->

-Some Beginning is a medieval-themed visual novel game with an enticing story and charming characters!
+**Some Beginning** is a medieval-themed visual novel game developed by a group of friends.
+In this game, you will journey through an enticing story and interact with charming characters!

 <br></br>